Nicohlasoliv3/Wireshark-Project/README.md

-# Wireshark-Project
+# Wireshark Project
 Wireshark for Beginners: Capture Packets

 ## Objective
-[Brief Objective - Remove this afterwards]

-The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
-The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
-This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.
+The Wireshark project aimed to establish a controlled environment for capturing and analyzing network traffic.
+The primary focus was on using Wireshark to gain hands-on experience in network security, understanding protocols, and detecting network issues and attacks.

 ### Skills Learned
-[Bullet Points - Remove this afterwards]

-- Advanced understanding of SIEM concepts and practical application.
+- Understanding SIEM concepts and practical application.
-- Proficiency in analyzing and interpreting network logs.
+- Analyzing and interpreting network logs.
-- Ability to generate and recognize attack signatures and patterns.
+- Generating and recognizing attack signatures and patterns.
-- Enhanced knowledge of network protocols and security vulnerabilities.
+- Knowledge of network protocols and security vulnerabilities.
 - Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

 - Security Information and Event Management (SIEM) system for log ingestion and analysis.
 - Network analysis tools (such as Wireshark) for capturing and examining network traffic.